mrparsing/C-Projects/README.md

 - **[Pong game](./pong_game/)** — A simple two–player Pong clone in C using **SDL2** and **SDL\_ttf**, with a basic victory screen.
 - **[AES-128](./aes/)** — A **minimal implementation** of core AES-128 encryption & decryption steps in C.
 - **[Mandelbrot Set](./mandelbrot_set/)** — Render the Mandelbrot set to an SDL window.
+- **[Two-Body Orbit Simulation](./orbiting_planets/)** — A program that simulates a two-body gravitational interaction.
+A small blue planet orbits a larger yellow body, with a trail showing its past positions.

 ---